 In the 2020s, universities will begin integrating Multi-phasic Leadership and the traditional MBA with international studies, already a strong major.
 The product will be well-prepared leaders who can operate globally to link all the world's productive resources.

 So what are the implications of this evolution for human resource planning?

-Roger E. Herman describes himself as a Strategic Business Futurist concentrating on workforce and workplace trends.
-A Certified Management Consultant, speaker, and author, he is CEO of The Herman Group in Greensboro, NC.
-A significant part of his work is building workforce stability and preparing leaders for the future.
+Joyce Gioia is a Strategic Business Futurist concentrating on workforce and workplace trends.
+A Certified Management Consultant, Certified Speaking Professional, and bestselling author, she is president/CEO of The Herman Group in Austin, Texas.
+A significant part of her work is building workforce stability and preparing leaders for the future.

 7112 Viridian Lane